PEC.com

 What does year-1 total cost look like for Compass at 100 engineers?

-For a 100-engineer organisation already on the Atlassian stack, year-1 Compass-specific total cost is typically $30k to $80k: about $5k to $14k for the Compass subscription itself, plus $10k to $25k of platform-engineer time configuring Compass and integrating with the rest of the stack, plus $15k to $40k if you build one or two custom Forge apps.
+For a 100-engineer organisation already on the Atlassian stack, year-1 Compass-specific total cost is typically $30k to $80k: about $5k to $9k for the Compass subscription itself on Standard (less if many engineers stay free basic users), plus $10k to $25k of platform-engineer time configuring Compass and integrating with the rest of the stack, plus $15k to $40k if you build one or two custom Forge apps.
 The Atlassian stack subscription (Jira, Confluence, Bitbucket) is separate and is usually a much larger line item.